 Washington, DC 20515

-In 1977, Jim married Cheryl Warren of Green Bay, Wisconsin, a staunch advocate for the rights of the disabled.
-They have two adult children, Frank and Bob.
-In his free time, Jim enjoys watching the Packers and reading.
+In 1977, Jim married Cheryl Warren of Green Bay, Wisconsin – a staunch advocate for the rights of the disabled.
+Together, they have two adult children, Frank and Bob, and one grandson, Kevin.
+In his free time, Jim enjoys watching the Green Bay Packers and reading.

 Ranking Member Sensenbrenner’s statement on The House Antitrust, Commercial and Administrative Law Majority Staff R… https://t.co/iPZYIF77GE

 Opening remarks at today’s Subcommittee on Antitrust, Commercial, and Administrative Law hearing on Proposals to St… https://t.co/ANDOjdz8zX

 I am pleased to see Taiwan ease import restrictions on U.S. beef and pork.
 This is an important step for advancemen… https://t.co/HSH2o7ZotP

 Today, Congressman Jim Sensenbrenner (R-Menomonee Falls) sent the following letter to Wauwatosa Mayor Dennis McBrid… https://t.co/GJb1KOOdgw